Skip to content

 Warning

-If you do not set secret_token, any request sent by Datakit will go through without causing data problems.
-However, if Dataway is deployed on the public network, it is recommended to set secret_token.
+If secret_token is not set, any request sent by Datakit will pass, which will not cause data issues.
+However, if Dataway is deployed on the public internet, it is still recommended to set the secret_token.

-Dataway, as an etcd client, can set the following username and role in etcd (etcd 3.5+), see here
+As an etcd client, Dataway can configure the following username and roles in etcd (etcd 3.5+), refer to here

-# Add a username, where you will be prompted for a password
+# Add username, it will prompt for password input

 $ etcdctl user add dataway